 After individual problem-solving, learners compare their strategic choices in pairs.
 Provide sentence starters: "I chose this method because..."
 "Your approach worked better for this problem because..."
 "Next time I would..."

-Metacognition can boost learning (Flavell, 1979).
-Learners gain strategies beyond preferred methods.
-Researchers show the benefits of reflection (Nelson & Narens, 1990; Dunlosky & Metcalfe, 2009).
+Metacognition can improve learning (Flavell, 1979).
+It helps learners build a wider set of strategies, not just rely on preferred methods.
+Researchers also show the benefits of reflection (Nelson & Narens, 1990; Dunlosky & Metcalfe, 2009).

 Strategy Evaluation Exit Tickets